jwardsmith/Blue-Team-Scripts/Splunk/Splunk ES.md

 *Scheduled reports are useful for monthly, weekly, daily executive/managerial roll up reports, dashboard performance, and automatically sending reports via email.
 Time range picker cannot be used with scheduled reports.*

 ![sdf](https://user-images.githubusercontent.com/31498830/134618115-17e03451-a753-44ff-a4a5-5a713bceedd7.PNG)

+*Splunk alerts are based on searches that can run either on a regular scheduled interval, or in real-time.
+Alerts are triggered when the results of the search meet a specific condition that you define.
+Based on your needs, alerts can: Create an entry in Triggered Alerts, Log an event, Output results to a lookup file, Send emails, Use a webhook, Perform a custom action.*

+*Run a search -> Select Save As -> Select Alert*